 A hidden gem

-Because it’s (quite literally) a hidden gem and therefore provides you with an experience free of lines, cattle herding, airport-like security protocols, and, despite what my last point would have you believe, frisking.
+Because it’s (quite literally) a hidden gem and therefore provides you with an experience free of lines, cattle herding, and airport-like security protocols.

 Something to do in Brooklyn